YoSTEALTH/Dynamic-Import/README.rst

 .. code-block:: python

     # ./example/calling.py

-    # you can import all 3 names regardless of where they are located as:
+    from pkg import my_var, my_function, MyClass  # import all 3 names regardless of where module is located
-    from pkg import my_var, my_function, MyClass

     # or
     import pkg